Okaczko/rw-felp/content/index.md

 - You can always tell em that the can use the map for navigation

 ### just finished my first playthrough! now what
 - tell em they can try the other scugs and that they can continue playing survivor (don't hesitate telling them about the continue button!).
 There are many things yet to explore

+### frustrations with Hunter
+- tell them that if they don't enjoy him that they can try other campaigns.
+If it's the last one remeaning or before Saint, here's what you can say:
+  	- "You might benefit from trying to just get as far as you can, without restarting.
+Or if it's your route that's not working, try to reroute" - **Mccool**
+  	- that the timer isnt as tight as they might think

 ## MSC changes for vanilla to watch out for
 - the den on top of LTTM_ai (wherer lttm is located) is made passthrough